relizaio/versioning/README.md

 mvn clean package
 ```

 And include resulting .jar file from the target directory in your project.
-Then use io.reliza.versioning.VersionApi class for most common operations, or use primitives from Version class with the help of VersionUtils class directly.
-(More documentation coming soon).
+Then use io.reliza.versioning.VersionApi class for most common operations.
+More documentation coming soon.

 ## Running the tests (requires Java 8+ and maven)
 From the project directory run